Playing Safe With AI

 Prompt Injection

-Prompt injection is arguably the most serious and fundamental vulnerability facing AI systems today, affecting every application category from chatbots to agentic browsers.
-These attacks exploit a core weakness: Large Language Models (LLMs) struggle to distinguish between legitimate commands from trusted users and malicious instructions hidden in untrusted external content.
-Since the AI context window processes both your instructions and external data as plain text, attackers can easily inject malicious commands through websites, emails, PDFs, APIs, MCP server responses, or even images.
+Prompt injection is arguably the most serious and fundamental vulnerability facing AI systems today, affecting every application category from chatbots to agentic web browsers.
+These attacks exploit a core weakness: Large Language Models (LLMs) struggle to distinguish between legitimate prompts from trusted users and malicious instructions hidden in untrusted external content.

 How Attackers Hide Instructions